Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Strange, how life with the sky-tribes could be all rush and hurry.
 Didn’t feel *right,* somehow.
 Anyway, Vemik glanced at his watch, made his apologies, and took off.

 He gave thanks to the gods as he went.
 It was a guilty kind of gladness he had, that *his* brain-hurt hadn’t been half so bad.
 But also a gladness that his friend was alive, and still doing his best to live.
-Vemik could guess all too well how it would go if Adam ever gave up…
+Vemik could guess all too well how it would go if Adam ever gave up...

 But, Adam probably didn’t know *how* to give up.
 Probably.
 Hopefully.

 A different Human interrupted his thoughts, this one a man in a suit who just *appeared* in front of him, holding up a hand as he was about to reach the jump terminus.
 "Sir - "

 A new bodyguard.
 Young too.
-Strong-feeling as humans went, but not really *big…*
+Strong-feeling as humans went, but not really *big...*

 Before he could really *stop* Vemik, though, Jooyun’s voice called over from nearby.
 "It’s alright, Hernandez.
 You can let him through."